Pinaki82/Tulu-C-IDE/README.md

 ### Common Quirks:

 You can press `dd` in Normal mode to delete the entire line, `yy` to copy the line and `p` to paste the line copied to the register into the next line, `<Shift+p>` to paste it above the selected line. `<Shift+j>` joins two lines (the selected line + the next line).
-Use `k` in Normal mode to delete characters.
+Use `x` in Normal mode to delete characters.
 Think of it as the Delete button.
 The Delete button can also be used.
 The deleted character will remain in the clipboard.

 # Custom Keymaps and Keyboard Shortcuts
 ### The following commands can come handy if inserted to the Vim Commandline in Command Mode: